Rita Akosua Dickson: Research

 Dickson's research has been mainly about products derived from Ghanaian plants, with special emphasis on those with anti-infective, wound-healing, anti-inflammatory, antipyretic, and antidiabetic properties, based on their ethnopharmacological usage.

 Personal life

-Prof. Dickson is married with four beautiful daughters.
-But one of them is a doctor currently in the USA.
+Dickson is married and has four daughters.
 She is a devout Christian.

+Achievements

+Prof. Dickson initiated the Support One Needy Student with One Laptop Project (SONSOL) at the Kwame Nkrumah University of Science and Technology to provide laptops to financially disadvantaged but academically deserving students.

 Awards

 Dickson was awarded a Commonwealth Scholarship to pursue a Ph.D. at King's College London, UK in 2003.